percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 3. Add a global key provider for WAL
 4. Change the WAL encryption to use the proper global key provider

-No default configuration: key providers / principal keys are configured as a per database level, permissions are managed per database

-Same note about `default_table_access_method` as above - but in a multi-tenant setup, `ALTER SYSTEM` doesn't make much sense.
+There is no default configuration for multi-tenancy.
+Key providers and principal keys must be configured individually for each database, with permissions also managed on a per-database basis.

+!!! note
+    We recommend setting `default_table_access_method = 'tde_heap'` at the database level (not system-wide), but only after a principal key has been configured for that database.
+Using `ALTER SYSTEM` is **not recommended** in multi-tenant environments.